Sudam23/Sudam23/README.md

     7. Finance(Asset Pricing Models)

 ## 💞️ Looking to Collaborate On
 I’m open to collaborations on AI/ML projects, especially in:
+    1. Computer Vision
+    2. Deep Learning and it's application in Natural Language Processing

 ## 💬 Ask me about
     1. Python Programming